 - Sponsoring Consortium in Publishing for Particle Physics

-The University of Toronto Libraries has negotiated discounts on article processing charges (APCs) for researchers looking to publish in a number of Gold Open Access and Green Open Access journals.
+The University of Toronto Libraries has negotiated discounts on article processing charges (APCs) for researchers looking to publish in a number of Open Access journals.
+Access the full list of APC discounts.

 The University of Toronto is an institutional supporting member of Arxiv, which holds e-prints in STEM subjects, including Computer Science, Mathematics, Physics, Quantitative Biology, Quantitative Physics, and Statistics.